-Reviewers who don’t submit reviews, have reviews with limited constructive feedback, or who submit inappropriate reviews will be removed from the reviewer list (as per SIGCSE policy).
+Reviewers who don’t submit reviews, have reviews with limited constructive feedback, do not engage effectively in the discussion phase or submit inappropriate reviews will be removed from the reviewer list (as per SIGCSE policy).
 Recalcitrant reviewers will be informed of their removal from the reviewer list.
 Reviewers with repeated offenses (two within a three year period) will be removed from SIGCSE reviewing for three years.

 The following text represents the review form as of 1 July 2023.
 There may be minor updates, which we expect to have in place at least a month before submissions are due.

 Note that ACM SRC submissions represent student work and they are meant to be a place to present and receive feedback on work by early researchers.